 It’s the time of the year again.
 People are out there, desperately trying to find a nice little Christmas gift for their family and friends.
 But what are you supposed to buy someone, who is not really interested in material things and who can’t carry much around because he is mostly living out of his backpack?
-Finding useful Christmas gifts for digital nomads that don’t cost a fortune is not that easy.
+Finding useful Christmas gift ideas for digital nomads that don’t cost a fortune is not that easy.

 However, there are a few things that most nomads would be very happy about.
 Check out the following list and get some ideas and inspirations on what you could buy your nomad friend (or yourself) for Christmas.

-Handy Gift Ideas for Digital Nomads
+Perfect Gift Ideas for Digital Nomads

 1. Global Hotspot

 The one thing that no digital nomad can live without?
 Internet!
 When traveling a lot, it sometimes can get very hard to find a reliable connection.
 You might be able to get free WIFI somewhere but that’s either bad quality or unsafe.
-There are also plenty of occasions where there won’t be a hotspot around, like on a long-distance train or bus, and you urgently need it for work.
+There are also plenty of occasions where there won’t be a hotspot around, like on a long-distance train or bus but you urgently need it for work.

 That’s why hotspots are a must-have in every travelers’ backpack.
 You more or less have two options here: